|

 strong central government, (though some people believe he was killed by the British who blamed the Mavromichalis and thus eliminated two problems).
 A year later the 17 year old Otto (Othon), son of Ludwig of Bavaria, is declared

 King of the Hellenes by the British, Russians and French.
-He arrives in Nafplion
+He arrives in Nafplion by boat

 a year later to great fanfare.
 In 1834 the capital is moved to Athens, which